 In response to the COVID-19 pandemic, the Aboriginal Centre (UNC 212 & 210) is currently closed.
 The Aboriginal Programs and Services team is working remotely and can be reached by email, please contact us if you have any questions or inquires.

-UBCO has designated Aboriginal Student Advisors to provide advising from the time of application and throughout your academic journey.
+UBCO has designated Indigenous Student Advisors to provide advising from the time of application and throughout your academic journey.

 Aboriginal Undergraduate Mentorship Program